The Vilfo VPN router has some support for WiFi, but is it any good as a WiFi router?

 The Vilfo website lists the following feature:

 802.11ac is the latest and fastest WiFi technology.
-However, what does ”support 802.11ac” really mean?
+However, what does ”support 802.11ac” mean?
 The big deal with 802.11ac is support for up to eight simultaneous input–output streams between multiple devices (MU-MIMO) at speeds up to 1,69 Gbit/s.

 Vilfo is only designed for a two-transmitting–two-receiving antennas (2T2R) array.
 This limits the theoretical max speeds of 867 Mbit/s to one double-antenna device at a time, or 433 Mbit/s to two single-antenna devices simultaneously.
 When not acting as a VPN gateway, the Vilfo can max out my 250 Mbps internet connection over WiFi under ideal conditions.